daemonio/reddit-poster/README.md

 Obs: There's a delay of 2 minutes between posts.
 This is to avoid "spam" errors from PRAW.

+# Dry run

+Pass the --dry-run to tell the script to not update anything or post anything.
+This option is for testing purposes.

+    ./poster.py --dry-run

 # More on Schedules

 To schedule a post you have 4 options: best, follow, anytime, +t[smhd].
 "Best" is explained below.